open-xml-templating/docxtemplater/readme.md

 ### Help

-If you need some help, please look at the docs (just below) read the readme, and then file an issue or come to chat at http://chat.stackexchange.com/rooms/14185/docxtemplater
+If you need some help, please look at the docs (just below) read the readme, and then file an issue.

 ### Docxgen methods ###